 Dataset.Transform(items,transforms=,?direction=?,?reactionmode=?, ?selectionmode=?,?flags=?,?overlapmode=?,?excludess=?,?maxstructures=?, ?timeout=?,?maxtransforms=?,?iterations=?)

-This command is complex, but very similar to the ens transform command.
+command.
 Please refer to that command for a full description of the command arguments.

-The major difference of dataset transform is that the start structure set is not a single ensemble, but rather the set of all ensembles in the dataset.
+is that the start structure set is not a single ensemble, but rather the set of all ensembles in the dataset.
 Any dataset items which are not ensembles are ignored.
-The return value is, just as with the ens transform command, a list of result ensembles.
-These do not become part of the input dataset.
+The return value is, just as with the

 dataset transform [ens get $ehandle E_KEKULESET] $trafolist bidirectional \